Part 1 - All about the University

 What is the Clinical Experience like?

 Clinical rotations cannot be conducted during dedicated lecture and exam timetable.
 They are separated into their own blocks of attendance that varies from 2-4 weeks at the end of every semester starting in 3rd year.
-You start in the hospital at 08:30 and are done around lunch time every day.
+You start in the hospital at 08:30am and are done around lunch time every day.

 The experience is mainly shadowing, with very limited hands on work.
-This is pretty standard for all Italian medical schools however it can be enhanced if you are proactive about asking to shadow professors outside of your mandatory rotations.
+This is pretty standard for all Italian medical schools, however, it can be enhanced if you are proactive about asking to shadow professors outside of your mandatory rotations.
 Students are sometimes provided with checklists to ensure that there is a standard of experience across the classes.
 You must obtain at least a B2 in a university accredited Italian language assessment to enter into the pre-clinical years.

 How do the Exams Work?

 Exams are done during their own dedicated sessions, with a guaranteed total of at least 7 dates for each exam across all of the sessions.
 They are generally divided into a winter session, a summer session, and the September session.
-There might be a bonus session termed the “pre-apello” which gives you 1 additional attempt, the time of these “pre-apelli” are determined by the professor(s).
+There might be a bonus session termed the “pre-apello” which gives you 1 additional attempt, the time of these “pre-apelli” are determined by the professors.

 Does University of Milan do cadaver dissections?

 No. This is a myth.
 No medical school in Italy does dissections.
-Though there is the possibility of an autopsy experience at the end of 2nd year conducted in groups to observe a professor doing an autopsy, as well as another opportunity in 6th year through the Forensic Medicine module.
+However, there is the possibility of an autopsy experience at the end of 2nd year conducted in groups to observe a professor doing an autopsy, as well as another opportunity in 6th year through the Forensic Medicine module.

 Tuition Fees & Costs of Studying in IMS Milan

-Tuition fees are based on the students country of origin (influenced by GDP) and ranges from €0 to a maximum of €3600 annually.
-An ISEE (proof of income) can be used to reduce the fees further regardless of country of origin, but the maximum is €3600 euro regardless of any other factors.
+Tuition fees are based on the students country of origin (influenced by GDP) and ranges from €0 EUR to a maximum of €3,600 EUR annually.
+An ISEE (proof of income) can be used to reduce the fees further no matter the country of origin, but the maximum is €3,600 EUR regardless of any other factors.
 There is a wide range of financial support available in aims that financial status should not be a barrier of entry to higher education.

-What are the scholarship options?
+What are the Scholarship Options?

-Whist student accommodation is available through the university, it is very competitive to obtain a spot.
-The main university building (L.I.T.A) is a little outside of the city which allows prices to be a lot cheaper in that area.
-Most students aim to find a place to leave near to the green metro line (usually Piola and Citta Studi).
-400 euro-1200 euro depending on your needs.
+Whilst student accommodation is available through the university, it is very competitive to obtain a spot.
+The main university building (L.I.T.A) is a little outside of the city, which allows prices to be a lot cheaper in that area.
+Most students aim to find a place to live near to the green metro line (usually Piola and Citta Studi), that ranges from €400 EUR to €1200 EUR depending on your needs.
 Finding a place to live can be difficult as an international student owing to the language barrier.
-Price is highly dependent on quality of apartment, on area, room mates vs not, etc. There is student accommodation (private) options that are very expensive but might be an option for short stay whilst searching for something more long term.
+Also, keep in mind that price is highly dependent on quality of apartment, on area, room mates vs not.
+There is student accommodation (private) options that are very expensive but might be an option for short stay whilst searching for something more long term.

 Class Dynamics & Quality of Professors